 - Think about the gap you want between tracks.
 We will try and make the project flow as we think best, but if you have some definite ideas then please let us know.

 You will probably be mixing on a computer-based DAW so please provide your mixes as WAV or AIFF stereo files.
 Steve Kitch Mastering can accept files up to 192Khz / 32bit.

 If you are producing a CD for commercial release then you will probably need ISRC codes.
 The ISRC (International Standard Recording Code) is the international identification system for sound recordings and music video recordings.
-Each ISRC is a unique and permanent identifier for a specific recording which can be permanently encoded into a product as its digital fingerprint.
+Each ISRC is a unique and permanent identifier for a specific recording that can be permanently encoded into a product as its digital fingerprint.
 Encoded ISRC provides the means to automatically identify recordings for royalty payments.

 To find the ISRC agency for your territory click here:

 Payment is usually required in advance.
-Your provisional slot is not confirmed until payment has been made and masters won’t released until payment has been made in full.
+Your provisional slot is not confirmed until payment has been made and masters won’t be released until payment has been made in full.
 So think about how you wish to make payment and be prepared to do it on time so that your masters can be sent to you on time.